janoscsordas/webshop/README.md

 ---

-## This project contains a webshop and a dashboard for it
+## This project contains a webshop and a dashboard

 Inside the webshop the user can:
 - Sign in